surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ## Bar Chart

-Bar charts are used to compare data across different categories.
-You can build a bar chart by placing a dimension on the X-axis and a measure on the Y-axis.
+Bar charts are used to compare data across different categories.hi You can build a bar chart by placing a dimension on the X-axis and a measure on the Y-axis.

  <b>7.</b>Choose chart type <b>BAR</b> from given drop-down list compare the data using Bar chart.